nogibjj/AlisonReynolds_Weekly_Exploratory_Demos/README.md

 random_distroless: In week 9 I created a distroless actix web application based off of the random coin flipper I created in week 2.
 I converted the command line tool into an actix web server with four pages: "/" which prints a welcome message, "/flip" which prints the result of flipping a single coin, "/flip10" which presents the proportion of heads from 10 coin flips, "/flip100" which presents the proportion of heads from 100 coin flips, and "/flip1000" which presents the proportion of heads from 1,000 coin flips.
 Then I created a Dockerfile for it that uses distroless to build the docker image (which saves a lot of memory).

 To run the function, cd into the random_distroless directory and run `cargo run`.

+## Week 10
+decision_tree: In week 10 I created an algorithm that builds a decision tree for classification using the wine quality dataset from the linfa crate.
+The lib.rs file has the function decision_tree that takes the split criterion (gini or entropy) as an argument.
+It then reads in the data, splits it into train and test sets, trains the model, finds the prediction for the test set, and prints the resulting confusion matrix and accuracy.
+If an invalid split criterion is given, the function prints a helpful message.
+The main.rs file sets up the command line framework and calls the decision tree function.
+If no command is given, it prints a helpful message.

+To run the function, cd into the decision_tree directory and run `cargo run -- tree "gini"` or `cargo run -- tree "entropy"`.

 ## References

 * [rust-mlops-template](https://github.com/nogibjj/rust-mlops-template)